Part of the TitleMax Title Pawns chain · locations

 TitleMax title pawns are best suited for Atlanta-area borrowers with vehicles and clear titles who face genuine emergency cash needs and cannot access traditional credit due to poor credit history.
 The primary caveat is that borrowers must be comfortable pledging vehicle ownership as collateral—default risks vehicle repossession—and should carefully evaluate actual APR and total cost of borrowing (not disclosed on the website) before committing.

-• Individuals with poor/limited credit history facing immediate cash emergencies who own vehicles with clear titles
+• Individuals with poor/limited credit history facing short-term cash access emergencies who own vehicles with clear titles

 • Self-employed workers or gig economy participants without traditional employment documentation who need fast funding